Professional roofer installing waterproof roof underlayment on residential house for maximum water protection

 Climate Considerations

 Homes in areas with heavy rainfall, snow, or frequent storms benefit significantly from waterproof underlayment.
-If your region experiences ice dams, wind-driven rain, or severe weather events, this upgrade is particularly valuable.
+If your region experiences ice dams, wind driven rain, or severe weather events, this upgrade is particularly valuable.
+We covered climate specific recommendations in a separate guide to help you match the right product to where you live.

 Roof Pitch and Design

-Low-slope roofs (less than 4:12 pitch) are especially vulnerable to water infiltration and should always include waterproof underlayment.
-Complex roof designs with multiple valleys, dormers, or intersections also benefit from this additional protection.
+Low slope roofs (less than 4:12 pitch) are especially vulnerable to water infiltration and should always include waterproof underlayment.
+Complex roof designs with multiple valleys, dormers, or intersections also benefit from this additional protection because every angle and junction is a potential leak point.

 Local Building Codes

 Many building codes now require waterproof underlayment in certain applications or climate zones.
+The International Residential Code requires it at the eaves in cold climates and in valleys on most roofs.
 Check with your local building department to understand current requirements in your area.

 Installation Best Practices

-Proper Surface Preparation: The roof deck must be clean, dry, and free of protruding nails or debris before installation.
+Proper surface preparation.
+The roof deck must be clean, dry, and free of protruding nails or debris before installation.
+Any damaged decking should be replaced before the underlayment goes on.

-Correct Overlap: Horizontal seams should overlap by at least 2 inches, while end laps should overlap by 6 inches minimum.
+Correct overlap.
+Horizontal seams should overlap by at least 4 inches, while end laps should overlap by 6 inches minimum.
+These overlaps ensure water always flows downward over the seam rather than behind it.

-Weather Considerations: Installation should occur during dry conditions with appropriate temperatures for the specific product.
+Weather considerations.
+Installation should occur during dry conditions with appropriate temperatures for the specific product.
+Peel and stick underlayment needs temperatures above 40 degrees Fahrenheit for proper adhesion.

 Waterproof Roof Underlayment vs. Traditional Felt